interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 * ``ERR_VAULT_NOT_FOUND = "There exists no vault with the given account id"``: The specified vault does not exist.
 * ``ERR_MIN_AMOUNT``: The remaining DOT collateral (converted from the requested BTC replacement value given the current exchange rate) would be below the ``MinimumCollateralVault`` as defined in ``VaultRegistry``.
-* ``ERR_UNAUTHORIZED = Unauthorized: Caller must be associated Vault``: The caller of this function is not the associated Vault, and hence not authorized to take this action.
+* ``ERR_UNAUTHORIZED = Unauthorized: Caller must be associated Vault``: The caller of this function is not the associated vault, and hence not authorized to take this action.
 * ``ERR_VAULT_BANNED = "The selected vault has been temporarily banned."``: Executing replace requests is not possible with temporarily banned Vaults.